webpro/reveal-md/README.md

 `reveal-md` can be given a markdown preprocessor script via the `--preprocessor` (or `-P`) option.
-This can be useful to implement custom tweaks on the document format without having to dive into the guys of the Markdown parser.
+This can be useful to implement custom tweaks on the document format without having to dive into the guts of the Markdown parser.

 For example, to have headers automatically create new slides, one could have the script `preproc.js`: